 Outside of the leaf peeping window, what you’ll get is finicky weather, dried brown grasses, the first major snows of the season, and a state in the “in-between” season.

-Basically what I’m getting at is this: the best time to visit Colorado in the fall is the second half of September.
-If you’re visiting Colorado for the beautiful views, fall colors are gone or almost gone by October and by November you’re not in fall and you’re not in winter wonderland.
+Basically what I’m getting at is this: the best time to visit Colorado in the fall is the second half of September and very early October.
+If you’re visiting Colorado for the beautiful views, fall colors are gone or almost gone by mid-October and by November you’re not in fall and you’re not in a winter wonderland either.
 It’s honestly a little “meh.”

 All of this to say, the fall window is super tiny out here, and the best time to visit Colorado for serious fall vibes is right at the very start of the fall season.